W4l-store/Amazon-Borders-FBA-Report-Generator/README.md

 ## Configuration File Usage

-The script uses a configuration file (`Config.csv`) to manage the names of columns in the exported Amazon files.
-This ensures the script remains functional even if Amazon changes the names of the export columns.
+The script uses a configuration file (`data/config.csv`) to manage the exact names of columns expected in the exported Amazon files.
+This allows the script to adapt if Amazon changes the column headers in their reports.

 ### How to Use the Configuration File

-1. The `Config.csv` file contains the current names of the columns used by the script.
+1. The `data/config.csv` file maps internal constant names (used by the script) to the actual column names found in Amazon's CSV files.
-2. Each row in the file corresponds to a specific column name expected in the exported files.
+2. Key constants include:
+   - `SELLER_SKU`, `SKU` (for FBA Inventory report), `ASIN1` (for All Listings)
+   - `UNITS_ORDERED`, `UNITS_ORDERED_B2B` (for sales reports)
+   - `AVAILABLE`, `INBOUND_QUANTITY` (for FBA Inventory)
+   - `FBA_SKU`, `M_SKU`, `M_30`, `M_12M`, `WMA_FORECAST`, `REC_SHIP` (These usually map to the desired output column names, but could be adjusted if needed).

 ### Handling Errors Related to Column Names

-1. If the script encounters an error due to a column name change in the Amazon export files, it will terminate and display an error message indicating the missing column name.
+1. If Amazon changes a column name in an export file that the script relies on, the script may terminate with an error message indicating the missing expected column name (based on the `config.csv` value).
-2. To resolve this issue:
+2. To resolve this:
    a.
-Locate the column name mentioned in the error message within the Amazon export file.
+Open the relevant Amazon export CSV file and find the new name for the column mentioned in the error.
    b.
-Open the `Config.csv` file.
+Open `data/config.csv`.
    c.
-Replace the old column name with the new one from the export file.
+Find the row corresponding to the internal constant mentioned in the error message.
    d.
+Update the `column name` value in that row with the new name found in the Amazon file.
-Save the changes to `Config.csv` and rerun the script.
+   e.
+Save `data/config.csv` and rerun the script (`RUN.bat`).

+## Key Features & Logic

+### FBA/Merchant Classification

+The script employs a robust classification logic to accurately distinguish between FBA and Merchant fulfilled listings, even when Amazon reports show inconsistencies (e.g., an FBA SKU listed as 'DEFAULT' fulfillment in the "All listings report").

+1.  **Primary FBA Identification:** SKUs present in the "FBA inventory report" are definitively marked as FBA.
+2.  **Secondary FBA Identification:** SKUs listed with `fulfillment-channel` as `AMAZON_NA` (or equivalent based on `config.csv`) in the "All listings report" are also marked as FBA.
+3.  **Merchant Identification:** All remaining SKUs from the "All listings report" that were not identified as FBA are classified as Merchant.
+4.  **Mapping:** The script then attempts to map FBA SKUs to their corresponding Merchant SKUs based on matching `ASIN1` values from the "All listings report".
+Standalone Merchant listings (those without a corresponding FBA SKU for the same ASIN) are included in the final report with `FBA SKU` set to "-".

+### SKU Mapping and Border Identification

+(Formerly "Template Update and SKU Mapping")

+1.  **Automatic Template Update:** The `data/template.csv` file (used as a base for the final report) is automatically updated using the latest "All listings report" each time the script runs.
+This ensures new listings are included.
+2.  **SKU Mapping Download:** The script downloads SKU mapping data from a configured Google Sheet.
+This mapping is crucial for identifying which listings are designated 'borders'.
+3.  **Border Identification:** Listings are identified as 'borders' based on whether they have an entry in the downloaded mapping data.
+4.  **Potential Unmapped Borders:** The script identifies listings that might be borders but are not yet mapped.
+Criteria include:
+    *   Not having a 'border' mapping.
+    *   Not having a 'Blue system' mapping.
+    *   Containing "border" in the title OR having a price between $17 and $20 (configurable thresholds might apply).
+    *   These potential borders are saved to `results/potential_not_mapped_borders.csv` for manual review and updating in the Google Sheet mapping source.
+Maintaining accurate mapping is vital.

+### Sales Forecasting & Shipment Recommendation

+To simplify inventory management, the script includes forecasting:

+1.  **WMA Forecast:** Calculates a Weighted Moving Average forecast (`Forecast` column) for the next month's FBA sales.
+It uses sales data from the 30d, 60d, and 90d reports, typically weighting recent sales more heavily (e.g., 3:2:1).
+2.  **Recommended Shipment:** Calculates a recommended shipment quantity (`Rec Ship` column) using the formula: `Forecast - FBA Inventory - Inbound Quantity`.
+This provides a quick indicator of how much stock might be needed.

 ## Troubleshooting

 If you encounter any issues not covered by this guide, please contact the script creator for further assistance.

-## Template Update and SKU Mapping

-### Automatic Template Update

-The template file is automatically updated each time the script runs, based on the "All listings report".
-This ensures that the template always reflects the most current listing data.

-### SKU Mapping Data

-When the script is executed, it downloads the latest SKU mapping information from Google Sheets.
-This mapping data is crucial for identifying which listings are borders and which are not.

-### Border Identification

-The script determines whether a listing is a border based on its mapping status.
-Listings with a mapping are considered borders, while those without are not.

-### Potential Unmapped Borders

-The script identifies potential unmapped borders using the following criteria:

-1. Listings that do not have a mapping for borders
-2. Listings that do not have a mapping for the Blue system
-3. Listings that either:
-   a.
-Contain the word "border" in the title (case-insensitive), or
-   b.
-Have a price between $17 and $20

-These potentially unmapped borders are saved in a separate report for review.
-To ensure accurate categorization:

-1. Check the report located at `results/potential_not_mapped_borders.csv`
-2. Review the listings in this report
-3. Update the mapping information for these listings in the corresponding Google Sheets document

-Keeping the mapping information up-to-date is crucial for accurate report generation.